samjkenney/bpm-v3/README.md

 roundNumber-trialNumber.gambl

+Specific variables for each trial can be found in the corresponding HTML files in processing.

 **For grace-data:**

 The data is organized by date collected.
 Breathing belt, sensor, and raw data can be matched, as they are named with the same convention:

 grace-dataType-date-trialNumber.extension

+Specific variables changed for each trial can be found in the corresponding Google Doc.

 # Running Tests
 The Vernier GoDirect Belt can collect data on the [web app](https://graphicalanalysis.app/).
 Go to Sensor Data Collection, then turn on the Respiration Belt.
 Connect via Bluetooth as prompted by Graphical Analysis, or via cord.